How to Use TrialWorks in the Cloud

 Step 1: Onboarding Project Manager

-Your TrialWorks cloud migration should begin he same as any well-managed project: with a single point of contact.
+Your TrialWorks cloud migration should begin the same as any well-managed project—with a single point of contact.

-Your project manager (at Uptime Legal, we call this person the Onboarding Manger) should begin by clearly setting expectations and clearly communicating the next steps, removing any uncertainty as to the path that lies ahead.
+Your project manager (at Uptime Legal, we call this person the Onboarding Manager) should begin by clearly setting expectations and communicating the next steps, removing any uncertainty of the path that lies ahead.
 Your Onboarding Manager should define specific timelines, expectations, and what is needed from you.

 Step 2: Discovery